Swathanthryam Ardharathriyil Review: A Thrilling Experience That Is Brand New!

 Overall View

-Movies based on jail break aren't common in Malayalam.
+Movies based on prison break aren't common in Malayalam.
 It is a genre that has not been explored much.
 The makers of Swathanthryam Ardharathriyil has come out successful in presenting this genre in a realistic way without losing on the thrilling elements that the subject has to offer.

-Swathanthryam Ardharathriyil does take some time to get to the full throttle with the first half of the film lagging at parts.
+Swathanthryam Ardharathriyil does take some time to get to full throttle with the first half of the film lagging at parts.
 But, the second half of the film is too good and especially the climax sequences, which are sure to offer some never seen before kind of sights.
+There are loads of nail-biting moments that will keep the audiences on their toes.

 Yes, certain proceedings in the film might seem to be predictable, especially if you have watched English movies of similar theme.
 Nevertheless, the making style of Tinu Pappachan and team does overcome all these flaws up to a good extent.